mnot/I-D/variants/draft.md

 Variants: Accept-Encoding;gzip
 ~~~

-a recipient can infer that the only content-coding available for that resource is "gzip" (along with the "identity" non-encoding; see {{content-encoding}).
+a recipient can infer that the only content-coding available for that resource is "gzip" (along with the "identity" non-encoding; see {{content-encoding}}).

 Given: